hdehmani/utilities/README.md

 # utilities
-This project contains scripts to help with starting and stopping a Private Registry, adding and removing Docker images from a Private Registry, etc...
+This project contains scripts to help with:

+a.
+Starting and stopping a Private Registry
+b.
+Adding Docker images to a Private Registry
+c.
+Removing Docker images from a Private Registry

 Make sure to use this command for each script in order to fix any formatting issues between Windows and Linux